 While we want our volunteers to look professional, come prepared with the mindset that anything that you wear will get dirty.
+If you are dressed inappropriately, you will not be able to volunteer at that time.
 As a volunteer, you are required to wear the following during each volunteer activity at any FAMD facility or event:

 - Volunteer ID badge So staff and customers can identify you as a volunteer. - FAMD Volunteer Shirt It is imperative that all volunteers be dressed in FAMD apparel so that they are consistently recognizable to the staff and public.
-T-shirts are available from your Volunteer Department for \$20. - Long pants This includes jeans, khakis, or other long pants (NO sweatpants or pajamas).
+T-shirts are available from your Volunteer Department for \$20.
+Shirts may not be altered and must cover your abdomen for safety. - Long pants This includes jeans, khakis, or other long pants (NO sweatpants or pajamas).
 Refrain from wearing garments with excessive holes or worn areas. - Comfortable Close-Toed Shoes No sandals, flip flops, or heels.
-Rubber soled shoes or boots preferred. - Minimal Jewelry Refrain from wearing excessive or dangling jewelry. - No headphones. - Mask required during pandemic.
+Rubber soled shoes or boots preferred. - Minimal Jewelry Refrain from wearing excessive or dangling jewelry and headphones.